kwgoodman/la/doc/source/work.rst

     x
     array([ 1.,  2.,  3.,  4.])

 It is often convenient to pre-align larrys.
-To align two larrys we use the ``morph`` method:
+To align two larrys we use **morph_like**:
 ::
     >>> y1 = larry([1, 2, 3], [['a', 'b', 'c']])
     >>> y2 = larry([6, 4, 5], [['c', 'a', 'b']])